ckeditor/ckeditor4/.npm/README.md

 ## Presets

-By default CKEditor 4 npm package comes in a "standard-all" preset, you can read more about it in [CKEditor 4 standard package sample](https://sdk.ckeditor.com/samples/standardpreset.html).
+By default CKEditor 4 dev npm package comes in a "full-all" preset, you can read more about it in [CKEditor 4 full package sample](https://sdk.ckeditor.com/samples/fullpreset.html).

 ## Further Resources